 - drx-HARQ-RTT-TimerDL (per DL HARQ process except for the broadcast process): the minimum duration before a DL assignment for HARQ retransmission is expected by the MAC entity;

 - drx-HARQ-RTT-TimerUL (per UL HARQ process): the minimum duration before a UL HARQ retransmission grant is expected by the MAC entity.

+- drx-BackgroundActivityTimerOffset (optional): the delay before starting the drx-BackgroundActivityTimer;

+- drx-BackgroundActivityTimer (optional): the duration in which the UE shall report CSI and SRS, if configured.

 When a DRX cycle is configured, the Active Time includes the time while: